l6l/timed_quiz/README.md

 * SPACE pauses the timer.
 * Q quits the program immediately.

 Ncurses is used to control terminal output, and pthread is used to control the timer.
 All ncurses output calls are guarded by a global mutex.
-The code is extremely simple and should work with most Unix-like environment, including Cygwin.
+The code is very simple and should work with most Unix-like environment, including Cygwin.

 To build:
 ```
-$ gcc -o run_quiz.x timed_quiz.c -lncurses -lpthread
+$ gcc timed_quiz.c -o run_quiz.x -lncurses -lpthread
 ```

 Hope you find it useful!